blikk-software/woo-payment-plugin/readme.txt

 == Description ==

-The Blikk Payment Gateway plugin enables WooCommerce store owners to accept payments through the Blikk ECom API.
+The Blikk ECom Payment plugin enables WooCommerce store owners to accept payments through the Blikk ECom API.
 This plugin provides a secure, form-based redirect payment flow that integrates seamlessly with your WooCommerce checkout process.

 **Key Features:**